opencv-pushbot/fork-opencv-python/README.md

    -  OpenCV is included as submodule and the version is updated manually by maintainers when a new OpenCV release has been made
-   -  Contrib modules are also included as a submodule
+   -  Contribution modules are also included as a submodule

 2. Find OpenCV version from the sources

-3. Build OpenCV
+3. Build from OpenCV

-   -  tests are disabled, otherwise build time increases too much
+   -  The tests are disabled, otherwise build time increases too much of it.
-   -  there are 4 build matrix entries for each build combination: with and without contrib modules, with and without GUI (headless)
+   -  While, there are 4 build matrix entries for each build combination: with and without contrib modules, with and without GUI (headless)
    -  Linux builds run in manylinux Docker containers (CentOS 5)
-   -  source distributions are separate entries in the build matrix
+   -  The source distributions are separate entries in the build matrix

-4. Rearrange OpenCV's build result, add our custom files and generate wheel
+4. Rearrange OpenCV's build result, add our custom files and generate wheel.

 5. Linux and macOS wheels are transformed with auditwheel and delocate, correspondingly